axllent/silverstripe-intelligent-404/README.md

 2. Else if 1 **exact** match is found, a 301 redirect is sent.
 3. Else if **no exact** match is found, and 1 **similar** page is found, a 301 redirect is sent to the similar page.
-4. Else if more than 1 exact or similar page is found, a regular 404 page is shown, and the list of options is shown (ie: "Were you looking for one of the following pages?") directly beneath it.
+4. Else if more than 1 exact or similar page is found, a regular 404 page is shown and the list of possible options is shown (ie: "Were you looking for one of the following pages?") directly beneath it.
 5. Else a regular 404 page is shown.

 ## Requirements